 At the 2013 International Cannabinoid Research Society conference in Vancouver, Jocelijn Meijerink from Wageningen University in the Netherlands reported that DHEA acts as an inhibitor of the COX-2 enzyme.
 So does CBD; this is one of the major reasons why cannabidiol has potent anti-inflammatory properties.
 COX-2 is an enzyme that creates prostaglandins, a class of inflammatory compounds.
 Asprin and all the other non-steroidal anti-inflammatory drugs are COX inhibitors.

 According to a 2008 report by Italian scientists at the University of Rome, both PPAR-alpha and PPAR-gamma agonists regulate angiogenesis, which entails the creation of new blood vessels, particularly capillaries.
 In cancerous tumors, dysregulated angiogenesis leads to new blood vessels, which provide tumors with nutrients, helping them to grow and metastasize.
-By directly activating PPAR-gamma and indirectly promoting PPAR-alpha activity, CBD may inhibit tumor angiogenesis.
+By directly activating PPAR-gamma, CBD may inhibit tumor angiogenesis.

 Three major complications associated with Diabetes Mellitus—retinopathy, neuropathy, and nephropathy—are all worsened by aberrant angiogenesis.
 Among medical scientists there is great interest in using PPAR agonists to prevent many diabetic complications.
 However, there is conflicting data regarding the effect of PPAR signaling on angiogenesis.
 Although numerous PPAR agonists have shown efficacy in preventing retinal angiogenesis, some studies report that activating PPARs can amplify angiogenesis.
 But the overall scientific consensus seems to be that PPAR-alpha and PPAR-gamma agonists prevent angiogenesis.